axibase/atsd-use-cases/DataShorts/NY_Pay/README.md

 [![View in ChartLab](Images/button.png)](https://apps.axibase.com/chartlab/d979bec5/3/#fullscreen)

-## Income by Decile as a Percent of Total Income:
+## Income by Decile as a Percent of Total Income

 ```sql
 SELECT tags.income_group AS "Age Decile", ((value/230468)*100) AS "Percent of Total Income"